 To narrate, as earnestly and truthful as possible, the supposed origin of a thing or idea, is to sketch at the same its eschatological end that will be all but teleologically inevitable, intuitive, and more or less autonomic if indeed such narration manages to maintain the spirit of its cathartic essence.

-It is a supreme psycho-emotional gift which can, on the one hand, grant a man the ability to think and even “believe” the seemingly “worst,” most evil, and egregious of all possible thoughts and yet, on the other hand, compel not that same individual to embody or in any way express those thoughts in the realm of human action or spiritual aspiration.
+It is a supreme psycho-emotional gift which, on the one hand, grants a man the ability to think and even “believe” the seemingly “worst,” most evil, and egregious of all possible thoughts and yet, on the other hand, compel not that same individual to embody or in any way carry out those thoughts in the realm of human action or spiritual aspiration.